hclimente/hclimente.github.io/_posts/2025-07-14-cross-entropy.md

 In popscience, **entropy** is considered a measure of _disorder_: a system has high entropy when it is disordered (e.g., my college bedroom), and low entropy when it is ordered (e.g., a chocolate box).
 This meaning probably has its roots in thermodynamics, where my college bedroom was evidence of the universe getting ever closer to its [heat death](https://en.wikipedia.org/wiki/Heat_death_of_the_universe).

 But for us, entropy is not (only) about messy bedrooms, but about messy _data_.
-That's why I will focus on _Shannon's_ entropy, which is a property of probability distributions.
+That's why I will focus on _Shannon's_ entropy $$H(P)$$, which is a property of a probability distribution $$P$$.
 For a discrete random variable:

 $$
-H(P) = \sum_i p_i \log_2 \frac{1}{p_i}.
+H(P) = \sum_x P(x) \log_2 \frac{1}{P(x)}.
 $$

-(As stated above, using the binary logarithm, entropy is measured in [bits](https://en.wikipedia.org/wiki/Bit); when using the natural logarithm instead, the unit of measure is nats.
-For the remainder of this post, I will only use the binary logarithm, and omit the subscript.)
+As stated, using the binary logarithm, entropy is measured in [bits](https://en.wikipedia.org/wiki/Bit); when using the natural logarithm instead, the unit of measure is nats.
+For the remainder of this post, I will only use the binary logarithm, and omit the subscript.

 # What does entropy _really_ mean?

-Entropy is the expected value of a quantity ($$\log \frac{1}{p_i}$$) that reflects how surprising an outcome is: if an outcome is rare ($$p_i$$ is small), observing it should be quite surprising ($$\log \frac{1}{p_i}$$ is large); if it is very common, the surprise should be low.
+In a nutshell, entropy is the average surprise we'll experience when observing a realization of $$P$$: if an outcome is rare ($$P(X)$$ is small), observing it should be quite surprising ($$\log \frac{1}{P(X)}$$ is large); if it is very common, the surprise should be low.

 A more tangible interpretation of entropy links it to the _encoding_ of a message.
 Imagine we want to encode the outcome of a probability distribution.
-We observe an outcome and want to unambiguously communicate it to our colleague.
+We observe an outcome and want to unambiguously communicate it to a colleague.
 For instance, let's say the weather in my city follows the following probability distribution:

 | Weather | Probability |
 | ------- | ----------- |